wolfy26/Zen-Lang/README.md

 ```
 2
 1
+5
 3
 ```
-The expression `n{1}` gets the variable `n` one scope outside the conditional.
-Also, `n{1000}` would far exceed the global scope, but is limited to the global scope without any errors.
+The expression `n{1}` gets the variable `n` one scope outside the conditional (i.e., the global scope).

+Although `x` has not been defined inside the conditional, it exists in the global scope.